Teradata/developer-resources/docs/resources/azure-requirements.md

 # Azure account requirements

+First, make sure you have the [prerequisites](../install-ai-unlimited/index.md#prerequisites).

-Before you install AI Unlimited, address these items.
+Then before you install AI Unlimited, address these Azure items.

 ## Prepare your Azure account